PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 3:30 pm - 4:00 pm Q & A

-Panel Discussion -- What I'd have done differently back in middle school and high school, Perspective from College Students
+Panel Discussion -- What I'd have done differently back in high school, Perspective from College Students

 (Students only session)